 The Trustees have not historically monitored investment managers' ongoing transaction costs explicitly but measure these implicitly through ongoing performance assessments which are net of these costs.
-The Trustees will seek explicit reporting on ongoing costs for all appointed managers.

 The Trustees do not monitor regular cashflow costs (but seek to minimise them through ongoing cashflow policy).
-The Trustees monitor the costs of implementing strategic change via their investment consultant.
+The Trustees monitor the costs of implementing strategic change via their investment adviser.